MTechZilla/join-us-senior-dev/README.md

     message: "User joined successfully"
 ```

-9. Post message in room api ( Use websocket connection )
+9. Post message in room ( Use websocket connection )
-10. Get messages in room api ( Use websocket connection )
+10. Get messages in room ( Use websocket connection )

 ### Stack: